kontent-ai/data-ops/src/commands/environment/clean/README.md

-# Clean Command
+# Environment Clean Command

-The `clean` command allows you to delete data in your Kontent.ai environment using the [Management API](https://kontent.ai/learn/docs/apis/openapi/management-api-v2).
+The `environment clean` command allows you to delete data in your Kontent.ai environment using the [Management API](https://kontent.ai/learn/docs/apis/openapi/management-api-v2).

 > [!WARNING]
 >